ipfs-cluster/ipfs-cluster-website/content/documentation/guides/monitoring.md

 Running the cluster peer with the configuration above should provide an endpoint for Prometheus to collect metrics and will push traces to Jaeger.

-Once cluster peer has started, go to [http://localhost:9090/targets](http://localhost:9090/targets) to confirm that Prometheus has been able to beginning scraping metrics from IPFS Cluster.
+Once the cluster peer has started, go to [http://localhost:9090/targets](http://localhost:9090/targets) to confirm that Prometheus has been able to begin scraping metrics from IPFS Cluster.

 To confirm that tracing is functioning correctly, we will add a file and pin to IPFS Cluster in one step by using the IPFS Cluster `add` command and then search for its trace in Jaeger.